slowproj/slowdash/docs/UserModule.md

 - sending data to the web interface (table, tree, etc)
 - dispatching "command" from the web interface

+SlowTask is an extension of the user module, and it should be good for most simple cases.
+User module is provided for full flexibility beyond SlowTask.

 # Project Configuration File
 ```yaml
 slowdash_project: